Why Checklists Matter

 Art

-Art is usually the first thing players notice, but it does not need to be fancy.
+Art is usually the first thing players notice, but it doesn't need to be fancy.
 Consistent style matters more than technical quality.
 Plenty of amazing games use simple pixel art or basic shapes.
 What matters is that everything looks like it belongs together.

 Audio

 Sound is the invisible half of game feel.
 A jump with a satisfying sound effect feels ten times better than the same jump in silence.
-You do not need a soundtrack from a professional composer.
+You don't need a soundtrack from a professional composer.
 Free tools can get you surprisingly far.

 Gameplay

 This is the core of your game.
 Everything else supports this.
-If the gameplay is not fun, no amount of art or polish will save it.
+If the gameplay isn't fun, no amount of art or polish will save it.
 Focus here first and get it feeling right before you move on to other categories.

 UI